 Sheila Harris retired from her job in the department of space research at Birmingham University 21 years ago.
-Now at the age of 81, she is volunteering as a receptionist at Hagley Road Retirement Village.
+Now in her eighties, she is volunteering as a receptionist at Hagley Road Retirement Village.

 "Being inquisitive, I thought it would suit me very well," she says.
 "I get to know everybody.
 Everybody stops to say hello.